willowbk/C_diff_quantification_and_analysis/README.md

 python Demultiplex_reads.py
 ```

-After this code is complete, the original FastQ file will NOT be automatically deleted, and so it is recommended to remove this file to save disk space.
+After completion, the original FastQ file will NOT be automatically deleted, and so it is recommended to remove it to save disk space.
-For quality control, a series of figures will also be generated to show how many reads were found with each barcode, as well as how many represent single base pair mismatches.
+For quality control, a series of figures will also be generated showing how many reads were found with each barcode, as well as how many represent single base pair mismatches.
 These figures can be found in the folder Barcode_stats_figures.

 ---